mmcc007/fledge/README.md

 If you want to do beta testing and releases on demand, it is well worth the effort!

 ## Application setup
+Let's setup your app for automation!
+### App name and ID

+1. App Name
+The app name, which is what the user sees, should be unique in both stores.
+Let's say your app name is `MyUniqueAppName`.

+1. App ID
 Decide on an application ID for your app that is unique in both stores.
 For example, `com.mycompany.todo`.
 This will be used in several places to configure this CICD.
 The application ID does not have to be the same for each store but it helps keep things simple.

+(See store
+setup instructions below for how to create the app with your app name and app ID in both stores for details.)

+### Optional steps
+1. (Optional) Refresh your project
 If you don't already have the latest (or near latest) version of the project set up, it is recommended that you build a new project and overlay your new project with your existing project code.
 For example:
+    ```

-    flutter create --project-name todo --org com.mycompany todo cd <my project>
+    $ flutter create --project-name todo --org com.mycompany todo
+    $ cd <my project>
-    cp -r lib test test_driver pubspec.yaml <location of new project>/todo
+    $ cp -r lib test test_driver pubspec.yaml <location of new project>/todo
+    ```
     This is to avoid problems with auto-incrementing the version name for older projects, among other possibly unforeseen problems (the underlying flutter build environment can change with new releases).

+1. Trace-back to source
-To enable CICD-managed version control comment out the `version` in pubspec.yaml
+To enable the trace-back-to-source feature in `fledge` comment out the `version` in pubspec.yaml
+    ```
     # version: 1.0.0+1
+    ```
+1. (Optional)
 If you have already customized your icons:
+    ```
     cd <my project>
     tar cf - android/app/src/main/res ios/Runner/Assets.xcassets | ( cd <location of new project>; tar xf -)

-As with any mobile app, the following changes are required.
+    ```
+### Platform specific steps
+Since Flutter runs on both iOS and android, there are some platform specific steps.

-On android:
+#### On android:
 1. Update the application id in `android/app/build.gradle`:

     ````
     applicationId "com.mycompany.todo"
     ````

-    `versionCode` and `versionName` can be ignored.
+    Note: `versionCode` and `versionName` can be ignored.
 These are updated automatically by the CICD.
+1. Update the app name in `android/app/src/main/AndroidManifest.xml`
+    ```
+    android:label="<MyUniqueAppName>"
+    ```
+    This is the name that appears below the icon on the app.
+1. Icons

+    To generate a complete set
+    of icons from a single image, see https://makeappicon.com.
+This will generate a complete Asset Catalog.
+Overwrite the existing catalog using:

+        cp -r <location of downloaded icons>/android/mipmap* android/app/src/main/res/

-On ios:
+#### On ios:
 1. Open Xcode.
 For example:

        open ios/Runner.xcworkspace

-1. Using XCode update the `Display Name` to the name the user will see.
+1. Update the `Display Name` to `MyUniqueAppName`.
-2. Using XCode update the `Bundle Identifier` to the same as the application id used on android, eg, `com.mycompany.todo`.
+1. Update the `Bundle Identifier` to the same as the application id used on android, eg, `com.mycompany.todo`.

-    `Version` and `Build` can be ignored.
+    Note: `Version` and `Build` can be ignored.
 These are updated automatically by the CICD.
+1. In `Runner>Runner>Info.plist`, set `Bundle display name` to `MyUniqueAppName`.
-3. Disable automatic signing
+1. Disable automatic signing
-4. In `Signing (Release)` select the provisioning profile create during match setup.
+1. In `Signing (Release)` select the provisioning profile created during match setup.
     For example, use the following provisioning profile:

         match AppStore com.mycompany.todo

     Note: if match is not already set-up you will have to return to this step after match is set-up.
+1. Icons

+    Upload will fail if required icons are missing from the Asset Catalog.
+To generate a complete set of icons from a single image, see https://makeappicon.com.
+This will generate a complete Asset Catalog.
+Overwrite the existing catalog using:

+        cp <location of downloaded icons>/ios/AppIcon.appiconset/* ios/Runner/Assets.xcassets/AppIcon.appiconset

-Note: if not on a mac, these changes can be made directly in the ios config files.
-This process is not currently documented in this README.
+Note: if not on a mac, these changes can be made directly in the ios config files (not currently documented in this README).

 ## Install `fledge`
 `fledge` is a command line utility for installing the CICD dependencies into your project.